tango-controls/tango-kernel-followup/2020/2020-12-03/Minutes.md

 The main considerations re GH vs GL are

 1. **Freedom** GL is Free Software while GH is not.
 This should be important for a FOSS-based collaboration such as Tango.
-2. **Avoid vendor lock-in:** currently the company behing GL has much better reputation than the one owning GH with respect to Free Software.
+2. **Avoid vendor lock-in:** currently the company behind GL has much better reputation than the one owning GH with respect to Free Software.
 Moreover, even in the case we need to move away from GL, and forking GL seems barely feasible (even if possible because of "1!), self-hosting looks likely a viable solution.
 3. **Homogenizing enviroments:** many institutes in the Tango collaboration already run their own GL self-hosted instances.
 Moving to GL may facilitate community learning and cooperation.
 4. **CI improvement:** Continuous Integration in GL is very good and well-tested.
 5. **Packaging and dockerization:** gitlab-ci can be used for collaborative packaging.
 ALBA and SKA already do.